-As is observed in multiple places around Canemah, one of the 11 required parking spaces will be along 4th Ave in front of the 4th street home and one parking space will extend past the property line long Miller Street.
-This is consistent with current parking pattern along 4th Ave and is prevalent in the Canemah neighborhood.
-(See Parking pg.
-34-35) To create a visual buffer, the land between the street and the parking spaces will be densely screened by vegetation.
 To further separate parking from the street, (4) parking spaces will be in a small lot behind the 4th Street house.
 Due to the maximum driveway slope allowable by code and the grade of the natural slope on the North end of the site, the parking area is required to have multiple retaining walls.
 The majority of Canemah is nestled within the side of a hill.
 Retaining walls are a necessary part of constructability in this context and is evident throughout the entire neighborhood.
 The neighborhood is made up of terraced land held back by various shapes and sizes of retaining walls throughout the entire landscape.
 Some covered with moss and ivy, some exposed as seen in the construction of a new home along 4th street.
 The retaining wall condition in this proposed project is not unique.
 Our intention is to layer basalt stone over the structural elements along with covering with planting to minimize appearance and to blend more seamlessly in with the surrounding landscape.
 Our design is directly mimicking the retaining walls seen through the neighborhood.
-(See Retaining Walls pg32- 33)

-Finding: Complies with Condition.
-As identified within this report, the Oregon City Municipal Code permits cottage housing, with density bonuses.
-Cottage housing has not been constructed within Canemah and is subject to compliance with the applicable criteria in the Oregon City Municipal Code to determine appropriateness.
+The Oregon City Municipal Code permits cottage housing, though cottage housing has not been constructed within Canemah and is subject to compliance with the applicable criteria in the Oregon City Municipal Code to determine appropriateness.